Skip to content

 • S5: 6.8m, 640mm diameter; large anti-capital missiles

-• Ordnance racks use power-of-two scaling (2/4/8) and start with 2 missiles of size N-1.
-They have a specific size template that should be used if a hardpoint is tagged as capable of holding a rack.
+• Missile racks use power-of-two scaling (2/4/8) and start with 2 missiles of size N-1.
+They fit into the "pylon.rack" subset of the pylon template.

-• A hardpoint can be set up to hold a single missile directly in addition to being able to hold an ordnance rack / pod.
+• Pylon hardpoints using the larger general-purpose template may hold a single missile in a missile rack of its size class in addition to being able to hold an ordnance rack / pod.
 This requires the hardpoint area conform to the weapon template sizing for an equivalently-sized weapon as well as the ordnance rack template.

 Internal Equipment